We are all broken.

 We can choose to live as victims.
 We can choose to live in anger, bitterness, self-pity, cynicism, blame.
 We can choose to fake it, put a smile on our face and put our best put-together self forward.

 This is letting the damage control and define you.
-It’s filling your brokenness with wax, not gold.
+It’s filling your brokenness with glue, not gold.

-Wax hides the brokenness to make the vessel look more put together than it is.
-To make it look, well, undamaged.
+Glue hides the brokenness to make the vessel look more put together than it is.
+To make it look, well, unbroken.

 Our damaged places can make us stronger—with better perspective, deeper gratitude, and with a felt sense of the presence and healing of God.

-Then to be vulnerable and transparent about those places brings beauty to others.
-It encourages, inspires, and renews their hope.
-It reminds them that we are all broken, and that they are not alone.
+Then to be vulnerable and transparent about those broken places brings beauty to others.
+It encourages, inspires, and renews our hope.
+It reminds us that we are all broken and not alone.